SectorLabs/django-postgres-extra/docs/source/major_releases.rst

     To avoid further confusion, ``ConflictAction.NOTHING`` now follows standard PostgresQL behavior.

-3. Why was support dropped for Python 3.5 and 3.6?
+3. Why was support dropped for Python 3.5?

-    Python 3.7 added support for type annotations on variables.
-Older versions only supported this by addinig type annotations as comments.
+    Python 3.6 added support for dataclasses.

 4. Why was support dropped for Django 1.x?